 Learn to how to make this adorable circle to square granny square motif for a customizable modern crochet blanket!
-Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here for $3.50.
+Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here.

 Back in 2017 I shared a photo tutorial on how to make the Circle to Square Granny Square and it was pretty much an instant hit!
 Since posting that tutorial and then later the details on how to make a blanket with the squares I’ve received many requests for a video tutorial, so I’m super excited to dive into today’s post!